-Each year borrowers on the IBR (Income Based Repayment Plan), PAYE (Pay As You Earn), and ICR (Income Contingent Repayment Plan) must submit income information to their lender.
+Each year borrowers on the IBR (Income Based Repayment Plan), PAYE (Pay As You Earn), REPAYE (Revised Pay As You Earn) and ICR (Income Contingent Repayment Plan) must submit income verification to their lender.
 Most commonly this is in the form of a couple pay stubs or the previous years income tax return.
 One quite vague question pertains to changes in income.

 The full question asks if your income is “significantly different than the income reported on your most recent federal income tax return”

 Obviously, the word significant is ambiguous.
 A significant change for one person could be minor for another.
 If you look at the form, there is no clarification about “significant”.
 Some Google research also came up empty.

 To shed some light on this issue, I contacted my lender and asked about income fluctuations from one year to the next.
 I wanted to know about when the requirement to report a significant change started.
 Income changes may be easy to track for salaried individuals, but people in sales working on commission might have a very difficult time deciding when their income has changed “significantly”.